-Each time VBUS exceeds the OVP limit, an INT pulse is asserted.
-As long as the over-voltage persists, the CHRG_FAULT[1:0] bits are set to 01 in REG09.
-Fault will be cleared to 00 if the voltage comes back below limit (and a hysteresis threshold) and host reads the fault register.
+Each time VBUS exceeds the OVP limit, an INT pulse is asserted and as long as the overvoltage persists, the CHRG_FAULT[1:0] bits are set to 01 in REG09.
+Fault will clear to 00 if the voltage comes back below limit (and a hysteresis threshold) and host reads the fault register.
 Charger resumes its normal operation when the voltage comes back below OVP limit.